No. 16 Mich St tops No. 19 Ohio St 80-69, shares B10 title

+“I could not have done what he did,” coach Tom Izzo said.

+Michigan State (22-9, 14-6 Big Ten) shared the conference title with No. 9 Maryland and No. 24 Wisconsin.
+The Spartans will be the second-seeded team at the Big Ten Tournament behind the Badgers, with the Terrapins seeded third.

-The Buckeyes (21-10, 11-9) had won four straight and six of their previous seven games.
+The Buckeyes (21-10, 11-9) had won four straight and six of their previous seven games, but they let Michigan State make 54% of its shots in the second half to pull away.

+“We just couldn’t get enough stops when we needed to,” coach Chris Holtmann said.

 Ohio State’s leading scorer, Kaleb Wesson, was held to eight points on 1-of-8 shooting after entering the day averaging 14-plus points per game.